 Mistake 2: Using treated or painted wood.
 Chemically treated timber and painted or stained reclaimed wood can leach compounds into the soil.
 The fix: stick with untreated cedar, pine, or Douglas fir for any bed growing food.

-Mistake 3: Skipping pilot holes at the corners Driving screws without pre-drilling splits the wood, especially near the board ends.
+Mistake 3: Skipping pilot holes at the corners.
+Driving screws without pre-drilling splits the wood, especially near the board ends.
 The fix: always drill a pilot hole first.
 It takes 30 extra seconds per hole and saves the board.

 Mistake 4: Filling with straight topsoil.
 Plain topsoil compacts quickly in a raised bed, drains poorly, and provides limited nutrition.
 The fix: use a blended mix of topsoil, compost, and a drainage material like perlite.

-Mistake 5: Placing the bed in a low-light spot A raised bed in shade produces poor results regardless of how well it’s built.
+Mistake 5: Placing the bed in a low-light spot.
+A raised bed in shade produces poor results regardless of how well it’s built.
 The fix: choose your site before you build.
 Walk the yard at different times of day and identify where the sun actually falls.

-Mistake 6: Not topping up the soil after the first water A new soil mix settles significantly once it’s watered.
+Mistake 6: Not topping up the soil after the first water.
+A new soil mix settles significantly once it’s watered.
 The bed that looked full will drop several inches.
 The fix: water the bed thoroughly before planting, wait 24 hours, then top up with more mix before putting anything in the ground.

 How to Make Your Raised Bed Last Longer